 Did you fail your GCSE science and feel that's the end for you?
 Well, the simple answer is, that's not the end for you.
 This is not an attempt to get your hopes up for nothing but to enlighten you on the right steps to take.
 This piece contains everything you need to know about the Science GCSE examination, how to avoid failing and what to do if that happens.
-Also, it touches on why you need to or doesn't have to retake the examination.
+Also, it touches on whether you need to retake the examination.

 What is Science GCSE?